zzo/EventHub/README.md

     </body>
     </html>

-Note the <HUB HOST>:<HUB PORT> to connect to your running EventHub.
+Note the &lt;HUB HOST>:&lt;HUB PORT> to connect to your running EventHub.
 This loads in YUI3, then socket.io, and finally the YUI3 EventHub client library (yui3.js).
 Simply instantiate a new Y.EventHub, and when it's ready you're ready.

 This example requires a server to server this HTML the socket.io library, and the client hub code, which is simply: